 Crematorium II, the first to be completed, was initially put into operation for a test firing on 5 March 1943.
 The gas chamber and crematorium were first used to kill and incinerate prisoners on 13 March 1943.
 Crematorium IV was completed second, on 22 March 1943, followed by Crematorium V on 4 April 1943, then Crematorium III on 25 June 1943.
 The Sonderkommando of Crematorium II participated in the revolt of 7 October 1944 (see here).
-But a year before that, on 23 October 1943, a group of female Jews who were being led to the gas chamber of Crematorium II revolted against the SS guards.
+But a year before that, on 23 October 1943, a group of Jewish women who were being led to the gas chamber of Crematorium II revolted against the SS guards.
 One of the women grabbed a pistol and shot two SS guards, one fatally.
 The other women attacked the guards with their bare hands, teeth, and fingernails.
 SS reinforcements restored order, shooting some of the women and forcing the rest into the gas chamber (see Ref.
 4, page 513).

 The chemical agent used to murder prisoners in the gas chambers was Zyklon B, a cyanide-based insecticide produced by the DEGESCH company (Deutsche Gesellschaft für Schädlingsbekämpfung - German Corporation for Pest Control), partly owned by IG Farben.
 "Zyklon" ("Cyclone") was the company's name for the product, and the "B" stood for Blausäure, or prussic acid (hydrogen cyanide).
 The product had been in use for years in its intended function as a pesticide for clothing, bedding, and living areas, but after testing on prisoners in the Auschwitz I main camp in late summer 1941, it was adapted for use in the gas chambers.
 The product was shipped in sealed cans containing granules of an absorbent material which had been soaked in hydrogen cyanide.
 When introduced into the open air of the gas chambers, the hydrogen cyanide was released in gaseous form.